 The syndrome belongs to a group of diseases called mucopolysaccharidoses (MPS).
 Specifically, it is known as MPS III.

-Unlike many other forms of MPS, symptoms often appear after the first year of life.
+Symptoms often appear after the first year of life.
 A decline in learning ability typically occurs between ages 2 and 6.
 The child may have normal growth during the first few years, but final height is below average.
-Delayed development is followed by deteriorating mental status.
+Delayed development is followed by worsening mental status.

 Other symptoms include:

 A physical exam may show signs of liver and spleen swelling.
 An eye exam will show clear corneas, unlike the cloudy corneas seen in persons with Hurler syndrome (MPS I H).
 Neurological testing will reveal signs of seizures and mental disability.

 Urine tests will be done.
 People with Sanfilippo syndrome have large amounts of a mucopolysaccharide called heparan sulfate in the urine.

 There is no specific treatment available for Sanfilippo syndrome.